 The pattern can be altered in several ways.
 As mentioned before, the tile portion of the liner can be removed.
 You can also mix the tile portion from one pattern with the floor pattern of another to create a totally unique pattern.
 This is a great option if you find that you like different things about different patterns.

 Another popular trend in vinyl liners is covering stairs and built-in features with the liner.
 This helps unify the look of the pool and makes those features blend in with the overall design.
 Stairs and benches aren’t the only things that can be covered in vinyl though.
 We can also incorporate sundecks, tanning ledges and even barstools.
-The only limit to your choices is your imagination.

 6. Liner Thickness